The Royal New South Wales Lancers

 The following year was a disaster for the Band.
 A fire in the Bandroom, resulted in the complete loss of its instruments and Library.
 From this adversity the Band drew strength and reorganised obtaining new instruments and continued its support to the RNSWL and its local community in the Sydney area.

 Included in that fire was a stock of Band cassette tapes produced for the Regimental Centenary.
-The Regimental slow and quick marches, able to be downloaded from the Regimental March Page are reproduced from a tape that escaped that fire.
+The Regimental slow and quick marches, as at 1985 are able to be heard by activating the controls below are reproduced from a tape that escaped that fire.

-It was this spirit which enabled the Band to participate fully in the Australian Bi-Centennial celebrations in 1988.
+It was this spirit which enabled the Band to participate fully in the Australian Bi%#45;Centennial celebrations in 1988.

 In 1991, the Band celebrated 100 years of military music.